maubanel/p4v-unreal/ue5-existing/README.md

 ##### `Step 7.`\|`P4VUE5`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 This effectively does the same thing as checking out that file in **P4V**.
 It is just easier and quicker to do it through the Unreal Engine which is tightly integrated with Perforce.

+But you will notice that the file is marked as checked out.
+This will appear in the entire team's Perforce workspace.
+So only that one person can save and work with `MI_Solid_Blue.uasset`.

 ![save all and checkout files](images/checkoutP4V.png)